 Have an IT team of rock stars?
 What about colleagues who do a great job of encouraging strong security behavior among their peers?
 Celebrate these employees and give them some well-deserved recognition.
 This can go a long way to cultivate openness and engagement around cybersecurity.
-Download our Empowered Employee Report for more tips for fostering an engaged culture.

 Data flows in and out of organizations at high velocity.
 It’s important to understand just how much data is being shared externally so you can effectively protect it.
 Use the Virtru Data Sharing Calculator to understand your potential risk for a breach — and learn how you can mitigate the impact.